evertonfrnds/quarendemia-back-end/docs/modRelacional.md

 # Modelo Relacional

-// Cool Class Diagram by yUML
+// Cool Class Diagram by yUML alterado
 // ------------------

 // Chain elements like this